Khao San Road: The Backpacker Street in Bangkok

 Where to stay near Khao San Road

-I was super happy with my hotel, which was a little further away from the Khao San on Samsen Road.
+I was really happy with my hotel, which was a little further away from Khao San on Samsen Road.
 In general, I found the area surprisingly cool to stay in, very local and safe (but to be honest, I rarely feel unsafe in Bangkok anyway).
 I can definitely recommend the Lost in BKK as a hotel or hostel (there are both private and shared rooms)!

 → Book your stay at the Lost in BKK*